TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 <figcaption>The ideal—albeit unrealistic—information architecture for the KnowRoaming app</figcaption>
 </figure>

 This super-flat architecture assumes equal importance to all of these functions—but all features aren't created equal.
-I and the team looked at these elements, and determined which were core to the use of our service, and which were secondary.
+The team and I looked at these elements, and determined which were core to the use of our service, and which were secondary.

 Since we couldn't easily fit all the options on the home screen, we tested a drawer-style navigation that let the important functions be visible in a dashboard-style home screen, with secondary functions in the drawer.